CodeByMoonlight/Pokemon-Website-API-Frontend/README.md

 - **/**
   - The homepage displaying a list of Pokemon.
 Users can browse through the list and select a Pokemon to view its details.
 - **/view/:pokemonId**
-  - Displays detailed information about a specific Pokemon, including its stats, abilities, and custom story (if available).
+  - Displays detailed information about a specific Pokemon, including its stats, abilities, and story.
 - **/memory-game**
   - A fun memory game featuring Pokemon cards.
 Users can test their memory skills by matching pairs of Pokemon.
 - **/pokedex**